webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 Each SCTP packet contains a list of chunks.
 So in one UDP packet you can have multiple chunks carrying messages from different streams.

 ### Transmission Sequence Number
 The Transmission Sequence Number (TSN) is a global unique identifier for DATA chunks.
 A DATA chunk is what carries all the messages a user wishes to send.
 The TSN is important because it helps a receiver determine if packets are lost or out of order.

 If the receiver notices a missing TSN, it doesn't give the data to the user until it is fulfilled.

 ### Stream Identifier
 Each stream has a unique identifier.
 When you create a data channel with an explicit ID, it is actually just passed right into SCTP as the stream identifier.
 If you don't pass an ID the stream identifier is chosen for you.

 ### Payload Protocol Identifier
 Each DATA chunk also has a Payload Protocol Identifier (PPID).
 This is used to uniquely identify what type of data is being exchanged.
-SCTP has many PPIDs, but WebRTC is only using the following 5:
+SCTP has many PPIDs, but WebRTC is only using the following five:

-* `WebRTC DCEP` (`50`) - DCEP messages
+* `WebRTC DCEP` (`50`) - DCEP messages.
-* `WebRTC String` (`51`) - Datachannel string messages
+* `WebRTC String` (`51`) - Datachannel string messages.
-* `WebRTC Binary` (`53`) - Datachannel binary messages
+* `WebRTC Binary` (`53`) - Datachannel binary messages.
-* `WebRTC String Empty` (`56`) - Datachannel string messages with 0 length
+* `WebRTC String Empty` (`56`) - Datachannel string messages with 0 length.
-* `WebRTC Binary Empty` (`57`) - Datachannel binary messages with 0 length
+* `WebRTC Binary Empty` (`57`) - Datachannel binary messages with 0 length.

 ## Protocol
 The following are some of the chunks used by the SCTP protocol.
 This is